sirupsen/progressrus/README.md

 just about anything where you need to show the progress in a different location than the long-running operation.

 It works by instructing `Progressrus` about the finishing point.
-For each progress, the job calls `tick`. `Progressrus` figures out when it's appropriate to update the progress of the job.
-Two conditions must hold for `Progressrus` to update the job:

-1. 2 seconds (configurable) or more should have passed since last time the status was updated.
+When the job makes progress towards the total, the job calls `tick`.
+With ticks 2 seconds apart (configurable) the progress is updated in the data store.
 This prevents a job processing relatively e.g. 100 records to hit the data store 100 times.
 Updating more than every two seconds doesn't really provide much value.
-2. When the percentage changes, i.e. `10%` to `11%`.

 `Progressrus` keeps track of the jobs in some scope.
 This could be a `user_id`.
-This makes it easy to find the jobs and their progress for a specific user.
+This makes it easy to find the jobs and their progress for a specific user, without worrying about keeping e.g. the Resque job ids around.

-Once one of the two conditions above are true, `Progressrus` will update the data store with the progress of the job.
+`Progressrus` will update the data store with the progress of the job.
 The key for a user with `user_id` `3421` would be: `progressrus:user:3421`.
 For the Redis data store, the key is a Redis hash where the Redis `job_id` is the key and the value is a `json` object with information about the progress, i.e.:

 ```redis
 redis> HGETALL progressrus:user:3421